khronokernel/What-s-new-in-macOS-Catalina/README.md

 **Kexts moved out of kernel space**

 While this won't directly affect us in Catalina, kexts running in kernel space will now be deprecated.
 What this means is kexts like [Lilu](https://github.com/acidanthera/Lilu) won't have the low-level access it requires to perform its necessary patches.
 But deprecation doesn't mean removed, Clover's kext injection system has been deprecated for quite a few years but Apple has yet to remove it from macOS.
-So don't fear too much but keep this as a reminder that not everything will last as it is
+So don't fear too much but keep this as a reminder that not everything will last as it is.
+Most if not qall of Apple's kenerl extensions are still in kernel space

 **Support for Catalyst based apps**